Get

 The Earliest Records of Black Goldendoodles in History

-Black Goldendoodles are relatively new to the dog breed world, first appearing in the United States in the mid-1990s.
+Goldendoodles are relatively new to the dog world, first appearing in the United States in the mid-1990s.
 They were first bred in 1989 in Australia by Wally Conron, who was affiliated with the Royal Guide Dog Association of Australia.
-The idea was to create a hypoallergenic guide dog for people with allergies by combining the Golden Retriever, known to be good at guide work, and the Poodle, known for its low-shedding, low allergen producing coat.
+The idea was to create a hypoallergenic guide dog for people with allergies by combining the Golden Retriever, known to be good at guide work, and the Poodle, known for their low-shedding, low-allergen-producing coat.

 black goldendoodle dog standing outdoor

 The color of a Black Goldendoodle’s coat is the result of breeding a Golden Retriever and a black Poodle.
-The black coat is inherited from their Poodle parent.
-The dog’s genes determine which colors are passed down and this can be affected by the genetic makeup of both parents.
-With the other parent being a Golden Retriever with a coat that comes in only one color, the black gene from the Poodle tends to dominate other colors when it comes to Goldendoodles.
-However, it is possible for them to have a mix of colors such as white, brown, or apricot when bred with a Poodle that isn’t black.
+The color is inherited from their Poodle parent.
+The dog’s genes determine which colors are passed down, though, and this can be affected by the genetic makeup of both parents.
+That said, their other parent is a Golden Retriever, which has a coat that comes in only one color, so the black gene from the Poodle tends to dominate other colors.
+However, it is possible for a Goldendoodle to be a mix of colors, such as white, brown, or apricot, when bred with a Poodle that isn’t black.

 How Black Goldendoodles Gained Popularity